β—† TenderMetric Intelligence Team Β· Last Reviewed: May 2026 Β· Sources: TED Europa Β· EU Publications Office

 Summary

 Network security is the foundation layer of government cybersecurity procurement, covering hardware (next-generation firewalls, intrusion detection systems, network access control appliances), software (SD-WAN, zero trust network access platforms, network detection and response tools), and managed services (network security operations, perimeter management, VPN services).
-EU public sector network security procurement runs into the billions annually and is refreshed on 4โ€“7 year hardware refresh cycles, creating predictable procurement waves.
-This guide covers the full landscape of EU government network security contracting: what is procured, when, through what vehicles, and how to win.
+EU public sector network security procurement runs into the billions annually and is refreshed on 4–7 year hardware refresh cycles, creating predictable procurement waves.

 Next-Generation Firewall Procurement

 Next-generation firewalls (NGFWs) represent the single largest product category in government network security hardware procurement.
 Unlike traditional firewalls, NGFWs perform deep packet inspection, application-layer filtering, intrusion prevention, TLS inspection, and threat intelligence integration.
-Major vendors competing in EU government NGFW procurement include Palo Alto Networks, Fortinet, Check Point, Cisco, and Juniper Networks, alongside European alternatives like Stormshield (France) โ€” which is specifically listed in French government sensitive infrastructure procurement guidance.
+Major vendors competing in EU government NGFW procurement include Palo Alto Networks, Fortinet, Check Point, Cisco, and Juniper Networks, alongside European alternatives like Stormshield (France) β€” which is specifically listed in French government sensitive infrastructure procurement guidance.

 Government NGFW procurement typically covers: